Head

 The +Head setting allows you to add <head> tags to your pages.

-See Guides > <head> meta tags for a general introduction and for other ways to add <head> tags.
+See Guides > <head> tags for a general introduction and for other ways to add <head> tags.

 As explained below, it's only used when rendering the HTML of the first page the user visits.
 Consequently, it usually cannot be used for setting the <title> tag.